Groupe Mémoire - Groep Herinnering: Educational

 Demonstration of a short film of Alt Rehse village located in north - East Germany.
 During the Nazi era this was the site of an Institute of Genetics, run by Dr Hermann Boehm, and the Führerschule der Deutschen Ärzteschaft (Leadership School of German Medicine).
 At this school, doctors, nurses and midwives attended a six-week course, during which they studied Nazi racial ideology, genetics, "racial science" and eugenics.
 Dr Yves Ternon, a prolific author and historian, gave an account of aktion T4, a campaign of mass murder by involuntary euthanasia in Nazi Germany.
 He also gave arguments as to how the medical profession Nazified under the third Reich.
 The symposium also dealt with aspects of the Nuremberg Code and the set of ethical research principles for human experimentation, how these have evolved and adjustments needed as we go forward.

+Dr. Yves Louis directed a documentary examining the roles of doctors and medical professors at Ghent University during World War II.
+The film, titled 'Doctors Between Hitler and Hippocrates, Between Ghent and Berlin', premiered on September 12th 2025 at Studio Skoop in Ghent.
+The documentary, with a script by Dr. Louis, production and editing by Thierry Bonnaffé, and editing by Claudine Leenknecht, explores how medical professionals in Belgium contributed to the implementation of Nazi ideology.
+The screening was organized by Groep Herinnering/Groupe Mémoire.

 Political engagement

 In 2007, Wynen, the second president of the GM-GH, filed a motion before the Senate endorsed by Senator Francis Delpérée stating that in order to be able to stand for democratic elections, all political parties and their candidates must openly declare that their programmes are in conformity with the Universal Declaration of Human Rights adopted on 10 December 1948 by the United Nations and that, should this be challenged, they are prepared to answer before the Belgian judicial system (Breendonk Declaration 2007).

 In 2014 the Belgian interior minister Jan Jambon, member of the N-VA party, stated that in his view it was a mistake for the Belgians to collaborate with the German army occupier during the Second World War although these citizens had their reasons for so doing.
 The GM-GH disagreed with minister Jan Jambon's remarks concerning German collaboration in the Second World War in an article published in La Libre Belgique on 14 October 2014 stating that 'Mr Jambon ought not turn his back on history'.